 2. Action List

-First rule is that the Action List can only have 10 items (or less!) at any given time.
-The #1 Todo is what you are working on now.
-Todos 2, 3, and 4 are pretty solid – unless there is a drastic change in your world, they will make it to #1 spot soon and you will work on them.
-Todos 5-10 are a little less solid, you might not actually get to them, or you may tweak, or even deleted some of them.
-But as of now you do intend to execute them too during this Iteration.
+The first rule is that the Action List can only have 10 items (or less!) at any given time.
+The #1 to-do is what you are working on now.
+To-dos 2, 3, and 4 are pretty solid – unless there is a drastic change in your world, they will make it to the #1 spot soon and you will work on them.
+To-dos 5-10 are a little less solid; you might not actually get to them, or you may tweak, or even delete some of them.
+But as of now you do intend to execute them during this iteration.

 That’s really it in terms of Action List setup.
-You work through it one todo at a time.
+You work through it one to-do at a time.
 Intensely focus on each task and crush it.
 Make sure you do it as thoroughly and as completely as possible.
 Every time you check off an item, take a quick moment to celebrate.
-Every small win is the opportunity to smile and relief stress.
+Every small win is the opportunity to smile and relieve stress.

 3. Idea List

-This is what every single person from CEO to an engineer to a social media manager gets wrong.
-They get excited about a new idea, drop what they are working on and start working on a new thing.
+This is what every single person, from CEO to an engineer to a social media manager, gets wrong.
+They get excited about a new idea, drop what they are working on, and start working on the new thing.
 This is the worst possible way to get things done.
 The task at hand is left unfinished.
-Most likely you will have to go back to it, but you will by then loose the context and the flow.
-Most likely you will keep adding new tasks, and context switching all the time.
+Most likely you will have to go back to it, but you will by then lose the context and the flow.
+Most likely you will keep adding new tasks, and you will find yourself context switching all the time.
 As a result, no tasks will be done well.
 You are going to create half-baked things and nothing will really work.

 It doesn’t even make sense to stick new ideas into the Action List yet.
-That list has been already prioritized, and its not yet clear where the new idea would fit.
-For that purpose you will have another list, called Idea List.
+That list has already been prioritized, and it’s not yet clear where the new idea would fit.
+For that purpose you will have another list, called the Idea List.
 The new tasks ALWAYS go to the bottom of the Idea List.
 ALWAYS.

-The Idea List can also only have at most 10 items too.
+The Idea List can also only have at most 10 items.
 Why?
-Because you don’t need to add every single idea you have or hear to any list at all.
-In fact quite the opposite – the default should be to NOT add.
-Every idea first needs to prove yourself to you.
-Like things in real world, the ideas need to compete for your attention and win before they make it to the Idea List.
-You need to hear an idea over and over from your customers, co-workers, advisors and yourself.
-Once it become obvious, then the idea will get a spot on the Idea list.
+Because you don’t need to add every single idea you have or you hear to any list at all.
+In fact, quite the opposite – the default should be to NOT add.
+Every idea first needs to prove itself to you.
+Like things in the real world, the ideas need to compete for your attention and win before they make it to the Idea List.
+You need to hear an idea over and over from your customers, co-workers, advisors, and yourself.
+Once it becomes obvious, then the idea will get a spot on the Idea list.

-Regardless of the length of your Iteration – 1 day or 2 weeks or anything in between – in the end of the of the Iteration, you will re-prioritize.
+Regardless of the length of your Iteration – 1 day or 2 weeks or anything in between – in the end of the Iteration, you will re-prioritize.
 To do that, first append all items from the Idea List to the bottom of the Action List.
-It does not matter if Action List is empty or Idea List is full.
+It does not matter if the Action List is empty or the Idea List is full.

 Give this a try and let me know how it works out for you.
 Using another system?
-Would love to hear about it in the comments.
+I would love to hear about it in the comments.